Opa-locka, Florida: Crime

 Opa-locka crime statistics reported an overall downward trend in crime based on data from 12 years, with both violent crime and property crime decreasing.
 Based on this trend, the crime rate in Opa-locka for 2013 was expected to be lower than in 2010.

 Education

 Miami-Dade County Public Schools serves Opa-locka.

-Dr. Robert B. Ingram/Opa-locka Elementary School is located in Opa-locka.
+Opa-locka has two public elementary schools: Nathan B. Young and Dr. Robert B. Ingram/Opa-locka Elementary.

 North Dade Middle School in Miami Gardens and Hialeah/Miami Lakes Senior High in Hialeah serve the city.